 Despite the drawbacks, CSV files are used extensively in the business domain.
 It helps the organizations move and export a large amount of data to a more concentrated database.

 As you can guess, the CSV format is not flawless.
 One of the main drawbacks of the CSV format is that it does not support complex data very well.
 But that is also its strong point – it is much faster and easier to read and write.
 You do not need to care too much about your spreadsheet application either.

 The advantage of using the CSV files ultimately boils down to the specific use case.
-You would get thousands of different opinions and answers from all over the internet depending on what the intended domain of the usage is.
+You would get thousands of different opinions and answers from all over the internet.
+It depends on the intended domain of your usage.
 The following are the most general advantages of the CSV format.

 CSV files provide a convenient and effective way of importing and exporting business-specific data such as customer information to and from your database.